-Our host took us out for a wonderful meal of Sichuan hot pot yesterday, locally called Chuan Chuan.
+Our host took us out for a wonderful meal of Sichuan-style hot pot yesterday that she called Chuan Chuan.
 We met up with a couple of her friends and their kids, ate some delicious food, and had a blast.
-I can not promise that we ate this meal correctly as none of us were native.
-The servers didn’t seem too thrown off by our behavior though, so I’m guessing we came pretty close.
+As we were all non-Chinese, I can not promise we ate this meal correctly, but the servers didn’t seem too thrown off by our behavior, so I’m guessing we came pretty close.
 If you’d like to try it yourself, or if you’re ever invited to one of these restaurants, here’s a quick breakdown of how it went:

 Step One: Select a Broth

-The choices we were given for the broth was Spicy (la) and Not Spicy (bu la).
+The choices we were given for broth was Spicy and Not Spicy.
 We went with half and half.
-The Spicy side was very flavorful and included some of the area’s famous, Sichuan peppercorn.
+The Spicy side was very flavorful and included some of Sichuan’s famous prickly ash.
 It looks like a little black peppercorn and creates an almost numbing sensation instead of heat.
 I can hardly stand food that has a lot of ground pepper, but I really enjoyed this broth.
 It didn’t burn, it was simply packed with flavor.
 The Not Spicy side had an almost fruitiness to it and was absolutely delightful.

 You may notice the packets of oil on the left side of the picture.
 Those come in handy for Step Two.

 The only thing better than oily food, is oily food dipped in more oil.
 Although we shared the large broth pot as a group, we each received our own dipping bowl.
 I filled mine with garlic, green onions, and oyster sauce.
 We then squeezed the packets of oil into each of our bowls and mixed them all together.
 After a few minutes, the oil absorbs the flavors of the other ingredients, creating a custom-made tastiness for the food to come.